Skip to content

 Auth middleware note

 The FastAPI api_key_auth_middleware applies to all HTTP paths.
-The MCP SSE path (/mcp/sse) is not in the public path exemption list (/health, /docs, /openapi.json, /redoc), so it passes through the key check.
-When settings.api_key is non-empty, MCP clients must send X-API-Key: <key> on the initial SSE connection.
+Neither /mcp nor /mcp-sse is in the public path exemption list (/health, /docs, /openapi.json, /redoc), so both pass through the key check.
+When settings.api_key is non-empty, MCP clients must send X-API-Key: <key> on the initial connection.
 When settings.api_key is empty (default for local development), the middleware skips authentication entirely.

 Tool Categories